-The programs outlined here are comprehensive of what is available from the state of Georgia, but is not comprehensive of what is available at a national level.
+The programs outlined here are comprehensive of what is available from the state of Georgia.
+But it is not comprehensive of what is available at a national level.
 It is important to research all of the options available to you in order to find the best program for your needs and circumstances.
-In order to search for assistance nationwide, please use our complimentary Resource Locator Tool.
+To search for assistance nationwide, please use our complimentary Resource Locator Tool.

-In Georgia, the average cost of assisted living on a monthly basis in 2019 is approximately $3,100.
-This is approximately 22% lower than the national average of $4,000 per month.
-Even still, cost saving can be achieved by identifying areas within the state where the cost of assisted living is less expensive.
-These areas include Albany, Columbus, Savannah, Augusta, and Warner Robins, where the monthly cost ranges from $2,300 - $2,950.
-In contrast, the highest monthly cost for assisted living is found in Macon, Brunswick, Gainesville, and Dalton, where prices are between $3,484 and $4,145 / month.
+In Georgia, according to Genworth’s Cost of Care Survey 2021, the average cost of assisted living on a monthly basis is $3,535.
+This is approximately 24% lower than the national average of $4,500 per month.
+Even still, cost savings can be achieved by identifying areas within the state where the cost of assisted living is less expensive.
+These areas include Dalton, Macon, and Warner Robins, where the monthly cost ranges from $1,625 – $2,860.
+In contrast, the highest monthly cost for assisted living is found in Brunswick, Columbus, and Atlanta, where prices are between $3,845 and $5,300 a month.

-Unfortunately, Alzheimer’s care, or sometimes called memory care, in an assisted living community is more costly.
+Unfortunately, Alzheimer’s care, sometimes called memory care, in an assisted living community is more costly than traditional assisted living.
 This is likely due to the higher level of supervision and security required to prevent wandering and self-injury.
-While this data is not available at the local level in Georgia, it is our estimate that Alzheimer’s care increases the monthly cost approximately $620 - $930.
+While this data is not available at the local level in Georgia, it is our estimate that Alzheimer’s care is approximately 20% to 30% more costly, increasing the monthly cost about $575 – $1,500.

-The average daily cost of adult day care in Georgia is approximately $12 below the national average.
-In 2019, the daily rate statewide is $60.
-There are even lower rates available locally in the regions of Brunswick, Hinesville, Savannah, and Valdosta.
-In the first two regions, care can be found for as low as $25 - $40 / day.
-The most expensive care can be found in Albany and Atlanta, where daily rates are between $77 and $79.
+The average daily cost of adult day care in Georgia, according to Genworth’s Cost of Care Survey 2021, is approximately $18 below the national average.
+The daily rate statewide is $60.
+The lowest rates found are available locally in the regions of Brunswick and Albany, where care can be found for as low as $25 – $35 per day.
+In the areas of Athens, Atlanta, and Macon, the daily cost is closest to the statewide average at $60 – $67 per day.
+The most expensive care can be found in Dalton and Augusta, where daily rates are between $71 and $75.
 Unfortunately, in many of the rural areas of the state, there is no adult day care available.

 Medicaid is a federal and state program designed to assist low-income individuals and families in affording the cost of medical care.
 Long-term care is available through Medicaid and is intended to help the elderly and disabled with permanent, chronic, or progressive conditions.
 As with other states, Medicaid in Georgia will cover the costs associated with living in a nursing facility, as well as limited personal care assistance.

-CCSP is short for Community Care Services Program.
 Under this waiver, participants can receive a variety of medical and non-medical supports that help them remain independent.
 Services might include adult day health care, meal delivery, and personal emergency response systems, to name a few.
-This program allows for self-direction of personal care services, meaning individuals can choose their care provider.
-Learn more here.
+This program allows for self-direction of personal care services.
+This means individuals can choose their care provider.

-SOURCE is an acronym for Service Options Using Resources in a Community Environment.
 The SOURCE waiver provides a higher level of medical attention, but less services in support of independent living.
 Via this wavier, benefits include skilled nursing services and 24-hour medical access.
 Note that SOURCE is now available statewide.
-Details available here.

-In Georgia in 2019, Long Term Care Medicaid considers the applicant’s financial status, in addition to their functional need.
-The monthly income limit for a single applicant is limited to $2,313.
-The value of their financial assets, excluding their vehicle, their home (given the applicant or their spouse lives in it and the equity value of the home is not greater than $585,000), household furnishings, and personal belongings cannot be greater than $2,000.
+In Georgia in 2023, long term Care Medicaid considers the applicant’s financial status in addition to their functional need.
+The monthly income limit for a single applicant is limited to $2,742.
+The value of one’s financial assets, excluding their vehicle, their home (given the applicant lives in it and has an equity interest in the home no greater than $688,000 or has a spouse that lives in it), household furnishings, and personal belongings cannot be greater than $2,000.

 Married applicants have similar requirements, except in the case where one spouse is applying and the other is not.
 In this situation, there are two rules created to enable the non-applicant spouse to afford to continue living independently: The Minimum Monthly Maintenance Needs Allowance (MMMNA) and the Community Spouse Resource Allowance (CSRA).

 The MMMNA is the minimum amount of income a non-applicant spouse is allowed to have each month.
 If the non-applicant’s income falls under this amount, the applicant spouse is able to supplement the non-applicant’s income with his or her own.
-In 2019, the applicant spouse can transfer up to $3,160.50 / month to their non-applicant spouse.
-The CSRA is a certain amount of assets that a non-applicant spouse, also referred to as a community spouse, is able to retain rather than be required to “spend down” for the applicant spouse to qualify for Medicaid.
-As of 2019, this figure can be as much as $126,420.
+In 2023, the applicant spouse can transfer up to $3,715.50 a month to their non-applicant spouse.
+The CSRA is a certain amount of assets that a non-applicant spouse, also referred to as a community spouse, is able to keep rather than be required to “spend down” for the applicant spouse to qualify for Medicaid.
+As of 2023, this figure can be as much as $148,620.

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
-There are also programs that help veterans with assisted living and there are eldercare loans available in Georgia.
+There are also programs that help veterans with assisted living, as well as eldercare loans.